user-11150/puel/docs/getting-started/running.md

-# A simple way to run uel
+# A simple way to run UEL

-After the install, Let's to run uel
+After the install, Let's to run UEL

 ```
 uel run <filename>